arenaxr/arena-docs/content/python/objects.md

 # Automatic Updates
 ARENA-py will keep track of internal states of active objects in a scene, so the library user doesn't have to.
-This means if you create an Object in a Scene, the Scene instance will listen to incoming messages and update your Object instance's attributes automatically!
+This means if you create an `Object` in a `Scene`, the `Scene` instance will listen to incoming messages and update your `Object` instance's attributes automatically!

 This allows ARENA-py programs to interact with the build page, with users, and even with other ARENA-py programs.
-As long as your program is running, you do not need to manually keep track of your Objects' current state in the scene.
+As long as your program is running, you do not need to manually keep track of your `Object`s' current state in the scene.

-For instance, if you create an Object in ARENA-py and you update its position with the build page or with another program, that Object's position in the original ARENA-py program will automatically be updated for you!
+For instance, if you create an `Object` in ARENA-py and you update its position with the build page or with another program, that `Object`'s position in the original ARENA-py program will automatically be updated for you!

 # Appendix